Callisto95/Configs/Notes/Minecraft.md

 **This is about the Fabric version, not the Forge one!**

-Water wheel cause immense lag, even when just placed.
+Water wheel cause immense lag and weird rendering issues, even when just placed.
 Install `Iris Flywheel Compat`, run `/flywheel backend instancing`, then restart.

+## Distant Horizons on Servers

+This is not officially supported, but you can link `Distant_Horizons_server_data/[server name]/[level]/DistantHorizons.sqlite` to a local worlds' `DistantHorizons.sqlite`.
+That way you can generate your own LOD's and load them when on the server.

+Obviously modified terrain is not in the LOD's, but is updated when it's loaded on the server.